-It's important to know that creating and editing rows functions largely the same way as it does in your regular show view, with a few caveats explained below.
+It's important to know that creating and editing rows functions largely the same way as it does in your regular rundown view, with a few caveats explained below.

 - There is no concept of personal column orders in the Global Element Manager.
 Any column order changes you make inside the element manager will also be applied to anyone else working inside of the element manager.

 - There are no start times or preset times inside of the element manager.
-Since these are more localized on a per-show basis, they'll be calculated there based on the element's duration.
+Since these are more localized on a per-rundown basis, they'll be calculated there based on the element's duration.